SuperOfficeDocs/superoffice-docs/docs/onsite/install/web-client/index.md

     <add key="ArchivePath2" value="E:\SuperOffice\SO_ARC2" />
     ```

 13. On the **Security**, click to generate keys for the Symmetric key and Symmetric secret text.
-The **Expose NetServer WebServices** is ticked by default, this allows you to use the NetServer WebServices with Service.
+The **Expose NetServer web services** is ticked by default, this allows you to use the NetServer web services with Service.

 14. In **AD integration**, you may add information about your Active Directory where you want to pick users from.
 Note that the user added needs read rights to pick up the users.